cecchisandrone/kafka-examples/spring-kafka/README.md

 This is a simple Spring Boot app to demonstrate sending and receiving of messages in Kafka using spring-kafka.

 As Kafka topics are not created automatically by default, this application requires that you create the following topics manually by running: `create-topics.sh`
+**Important:** development environment should be already running with Docker using https://bitbucket.org/voxloud/kafka

 When the application runs successfully, following output is logged on to console (along with spring logs):